merkle-open/webpack-config-plugins/packages/common-config-webpack-plugin/README.md

 ## Peer dependencies

-The `common-config-webpack-plugin` has a direct dependencies to babel and ts.
+The `common-config-webpack-plugin` has direct dependencies to babel and ts.
 However if you need to pick a specific version you can use the `js-config-webpack-plugin` or `ts-config-webpack-plugin` which use peer-dependencies instead.

 ## License